|Major Groups > Gilled Mushrooms > Dark-Spored > Pholiota > Hemipholiota populnea|

 Widely distributed wherever cottonwoods occur, this distinctive species helps decompose the deadwood of cottonwoods, often appearing on cut surfaces of cottonwood logs.
 The cap and stem are both shaggy with soft, cottony scales; the gills are narrowly attached to the stem; the spore print is cinnamon brown; and the mushroom is generally robust in stature.

 Ecology: Saprobic; growing alone, gregariously, or in clusters on the deadwood of cottonwoods (Populus trichocarpa, Populus deltoides, Populus deltoides ssp. monilifera, Populus angustifolia, and Populus balsamifera) and occasionally on the wood of other hardwoods (especially willows) in riparian ecosystems; often growing from cut surfaces of recently downed logs; late summer, fall, and winter; widely distributed in North America.
-The illustrated and described collection is from New York.
+The illustrated and described collections are from New York and Colorado.

 Cap: 8–26 cm; convex, becoming broadly convex; surface sticky or slimy when fresh and young, but soon dry; bald and yellowish brown underneath cottony, whitish to buff scales and veil remnants; margin shaggy.